Statement Balance vs. Current Balance: What’s the Difference?

 What Is a Statement Balance?

-A credit card's statement balance is the balance that appears on your monthly statement.
-At the end of each billing cycle, the card issuer takes a snapshot of your balance, creates the statement and sends you the statement and bill.
+A credit card's statement balance is the total amount you owe at the end of each billing cycle.
+Your card issuer takes a snapshot of your balance, creates the statement and sends you the statement and bill.

 The credit card statement lists all the transactions that occurred during the previous statement period, including purchases, credits, fees and interest.
 It adds these up to determine your statement balance, which may also be called the new balance.